Overview

 "Couldn't create the Zoom meeting" when clicking Create: Your stored tokens may have been revoked from Zoom's side.
 Click Disconnect in Chapters Settings, then Connect Zoom again to refresh.

-Students see "Meeting has not started yet" on Open in Zoom: Chapters creates meetings with the host required to start first (default Zoom security).
-Start the meeting from your Zoom client at the scheduled time, then students can join.
+Students are stuck on the countdown / "meeting has not started": Chapters creates meetings with the host required to start first (default Zoom security).
+Start the meeting from your Zoom client at the scheduled time, then students can join from the course player.

 Support